 Performance Monitoring uses traces to collect data about monitored processes in your app.
 A trace is a report that contains data captured between two points in time in your app.

-You can view data from these traces in the Screen rendering subtab of the traces table, which is at the bottom of the Performance dashboard (learn more about using the console later on this page).
+You can view data for screen rendering traces in the Screen rendering tab of the traces table.
+The traces table is located at the bottom of the Performance page of the Firebase console.
+For more information, see Track, view, and filter performance data.

 Stops when the app calls